How would you feel if I had a magic wand that could literally save hours in your week?

 - You know what to say, the points to hit, the information to impart, and you know your file note is complete and compliant.

 - The person listening knows the framework.
-Those of you who have watched ‘The Imitation Game’ will know the importance of having the cipher at both ends.
+Those of you who have watched ‘The Imitation Game’ will know the importance of having the cypher at both ends.

 Frameworks give you and your team a language to communicate.
 This means common understanding, and your team pulling that file note out, actioning the actions and away we go.